ErikLetson/steem-lottobot/README.md

 # Steem Lottobot

 Lottobot is a simple command line automated program that will run a lottery on the Steem network.
-Lottobot can recieve urls (in the form of memos attached to Steem or SBD transfers made to an associated account) and add them to a pool of potential lottery winners.
+Lottobot can recieve urls (in the form of memos attached to Steem or SBD transfers made to an account it uses) and add them to a pool of potential lottery winners.
 When the lottery is over, Lottobot will pick a random winner to give a 100% upvote to, then begin a new lottery automatically.
 Lottobot is implemented in Python 3.x with the Piston library and is licensed under the MIT (Expat) License.